pgamer78/btt-recorder-docs/docs/recording.rst

 10. Repeat steps 1 to 9 for all verses in the book.

-Steps to Follow from the File Manager
+Steps to Follow from Project Management
 -----

-1. On the home screen, tap in the blue file manager area.
+1. On the home screen, tap in the green Project Management side.

 2. Tap on the project name bar.